which of the following are b2c marketing segmentations?

 • Implement a robust CRM system to track and manage customer interactions, purchase history, and preferences.
 CRM software can help you deliver personalized experiences and target customers with relevant offers.

-B2B (business-to-business) marketing and B2C (business-to-consumer) marketing are distinct approaches that cater to different target audiences and have unique segmentation strategies.
+B2B (business-to-business) marketing and B2C (business-to-consumer) marketing are unique approaches that cater to diverse target audiences and have unique segmentation strategies.
 Here’s a comparison of B2B and B2C marketing segmentation:

 1. Target Audience

 • B2B Marketing: B2B marketing targets other businesses as customers.
-The focus is on selling products or services to businesses or professionals who make purchasing decisions on behalf of their organizations.
+The emphasis is on marketing and selling products or services to companies or professionals who make purchasing decisions for their organizations.

 • B2C Marketing: B2C marketing targets individual consumers.
 It aims to influence the purchasing decisions of individual customers for personal use.